keras-team/keras-io/guides/md/understanding_masking_and_padding.md

 # By default, this will pad using 0s; it is configurable via the
 # "value" parameter.
-# Note that you could "pre" padding (at the beginning) or
+# Note that you could use "pre" padding (at the beginning) or
 # "post" padding (at the end).
 # We recommend using "post" padding when working with RNN layers
 # (in order to be able to use the